Come Fly with Me

 Azhdarchids~100 – 66 myaLate Cretaceous

-After pterodactyloids emerged in the Late Jurassic, the more primitive rhamphorhynchoids gradually declined and had mostly disappeared by around 145 million years ago.49 Over the Cretaceous, non-azhdarchid pterodactyloids such as ornithocheirids and tapejarids also dwindled, while azhdarchids rose to dominance.50 By about 72 million years ago, azhdarchids were the most widespread pterosaurs, and in the final 6 million years before the K–Pg extinction, they were likely the only surviving group until the asteroid impact around 66 million years ago ended the reign of all remaining pterosaurs and non-avian dinosaurs alike.51
+After pterodactyloids emerged in the Late Jurassic, the more primitive rhamphorhynchoids gradually declined and had mostly disappeared by around 145 million years ago.49: Go to reference 49 at the end of the page Over the Cretaceous, non-azhdarchid pterodactyloids such as ornithocheirids and tapejarids also dwindled, while azhdarchids rose to dominance.50: Go to reference 50 at the end of the page By about 72 million years ago, azhdarchids were the most widespread pterosaurs, and in the final 6 million years before the K–Pg extinction, they were likely the only surviving group until the asteroid impact around 66 million years ago ended the reign of all remaining pterosaurs and non-avian dinosaurs alike.51: Go to reference 51 at the end of the page

 Azhdarchids are united by several features, including their extremely long, stiff necks made of elongated vertebrae and toothless, spear-like beaks.
 They had proportionally large heads and short, robust bodies, often with relatively narrow wings.
 Unlike many other pterosaurs, they likely spent much of their time walking on land, using long limbs and an efficient quadrupedal gait.
-Fossil evidence and limb proportions suggest they were well-adapted for stalking prey in open environments like floodplains.52
+Fossil evidence and limb proportions suggest they were well-adapted for stalking prey in open environments like floodplains.52: Go to reference 52 at the end of the page

-Albadraco tharmisensis53 is currently the earliest known azhdarchid, dating to the early Late Cretaceous, around 86 – 84 million years ago.
+Albadraco tharmisensis53: Go to reference 53 at the end of the page is currently the earliest known azhdarchid, dating to the early Late Cretaceous, around 86 – 84 million years ago.
 Discovered in Romania, it is known from fragmentary skull and jaw material, which still shows typical azhdarchid traits like a long, toothless beak.
 Its remains suggest it was a medium-sized member of the group, not quite as big Quetzalcoatlus but still with a wingspan of 5 – 6 meters.
 Albadraco helps fill the gap between earlier pterodactyloids and the later dominance of azhdarchids in the final stages of the Cretaceous.

 Stylized reconstruction of the pterosaur Albadraco tharmisensis standing on all fours with a long neck, toothless beak, and a small head crest, depicted in dark colors against a black background